renshuki/dfp-manager/README.md

 It's still under development.
 Thank you =)

+## Installation

+## Update
+You can use the awesome plugin [github-updater](https://github.com/afragen/github-updater/) to keep *dfp-manager* up to date.

+> Note: I also plan to release this plugin on [Wordpress.org plugins repository](https://wordpress.org/plugins/) in a near future

 ## CLI Example

 > Don't forget to register your *Network Code*, *Application Name* and to upload your credentials JSON file in the **General Settings** page.